scylladb/scylladb/docs/cql/types.rst

     UPDATE plays SET scores = [ 3, 9, 4] WHERE id = '123-afde';

-Note that Scylla does not distinguish an empty list from a missing value, thus assigning an empty list (``[]``) to a list is the same as deleting it.
+Note that ScyllaDB does not distinguish an empty list from a missing value, thus assigning an empty list (``[]``) to a list is the same as deleting it.

 Further, lists support: